iamaryav/ai-notebooks/machine_learning_algorithm.md

 #### Test the model
 #### check the efficiency of the model or error rate
 #### Try to improve the model
+### Then try to implement library method by yourself to understand the basics